Tag: Right to Land Water and Resources

 By Richard Mbom, CEO of Social Enterprise for Environmental Development (SEED), a grantee that advocates for best practices in the artisanal and small-scale gold mining sector in eastern Cameroon.
 For twenty years, foreign investors have come to Africa seeking permits for the exploitation of the continent’s natural resources.
 Most of these investors come from Asia […]

-From the Shores of Lake Albert: How Ugandan Youth Activists are Challenging Oil Drilling
+From the Shores of Lake Albert: How Ugandan Youth Movements are Challenging Oil Drilling

 Privacy notice: our site uses cookies for analytics, tracking, and site improvement purposes.
 By continuing to use our site, you agree to our use of cookies.
 For more information, see our privacy policy.